BhoomikaMittal84/Temperature_Converter/README.md

 # OIBSIP-Temperature_Converter

-Welcome to our Celsius and Fahrenheit Converter, a user-friendly web tool designed to make temperature conversions quick and hassle-free.
+Welcome to my Celsius and Fahrenheit Converter, a user-friendly web tool designed to make temperature conversions quick and hassle-free.
 Whether you're planning a trip abroad, studying meteorology, or just curious about the weather, this website provides an efficient solution to convert temperatures between Celsius and Fahrenheit scales.

 Key Features: